-Three courses giving a total of at least three additional design points must be taken; see current department technical elective listing.
-This technical elective program is under constant review by the faculty.
+technical elective program is under constant review by the faculty.
 An updated list is available in the department office.
 Students should check with their advisors before selecting courses and should be aware that a formal mechanism exists to provide additional flexibility in the selection of their technical elective courses.

-Note: Students who begin in MATH 242 but do not have credit for MATH 241 may use four free elective credits in place of the four credits for MATH 241
+Note: Students who begin in MATH 242 but do not have credit for MATH 241 may use four free elective credits in place of the four credits for MATH 241.

 The required course curriculum gives students a broad introduction to all the major areas of civil engineering offered by the program: Structural and Geotechnical Engineering, Environmental Engineering and Water Resources, Hydraulics and Ocean Engineering, and Transportation and Construction Engineering.
 In addition, three technical elective courses in the Civil Engineering curriculum give students the opportunity to complete their education by concentrating in an area of special interest.
-The technical electives can also be chosen to provide a more general civil engineering education
+The technical electives can also be chosen to provide a more general civil engineering education.

-The following is a list of departmental technical electives approved for a concentration in one of the above mentioned areas or in general civil engineering Some of these courses may not be offered a particular year.
+The following is a list of departmental technical electives approved for a concentration in one of the above mentioned areas or in general civil engineering.
+Some of these courses may not be offered a particular year.
 A current list is available in the department office.
 Some courses offered in other departments may also be approved as technical electives.
 Students should check with their advisors before selecting courses.